West Central Regional Science Fair

 These categories were carefully selected to allow students to do research with the same breadth of topics as at the Intel ISEF.

-Participants will be allowed to check-in and set up their projects on Thursday, January 17 between the hours of 1:00 PM and 6:00 PM.
+Participants will be allowed to check-in and set up their projects on Thursday, January 16 between the hours of 2:00 PM and 6:00 PM.
 Judging will begin early Friday morning.
-Participants will need to be at their posters to be interviewed later Friday morning.
-The awards ceremony will be held Friday afternoon.
+Participants will need to be at their posters to be interviewed later on Friday morning.
+The awards ceremony will be held on Friday afternoon.
 More will be posted as details are finalized.

 What do I get if I win?